top of page

 Therapy Focus

-I provide evaluation and treatment for two populations via teletherapy or in-person sessions.
+I provide evaluation and treatment via teletherapy or in-person sessions.*

 Gestalt Language Processors